haziqj/iprior/cran-comments.md

 ## R CMD check results
 There were no ERRORs or WARNINGs.

-There was 1 NOTE:
+There were 2 NOTEs:

+* checking installed package size ...
+NOTE installed size is  8.2Mb sub-directories of 1Mb or more: libs   7.7Mb

-* This NOTE appears only with linux systems (i.e., it does not appear with OS X or win-builder):
+  This NOTE appears only with linux systems (i.e., it does not appear with OS X or win-builder).

-  checking installed package size ...
-NOTE installed size is  8.2Mb sub-directories of 1Mb or more:
-    libs   7.7Mb

 The size is due to a .so file resulting from the usage of RcppEigen.

+* checking CRAN incoming feasibility ...
+NOTE
+  Maintainer: 'Haziq Jamil <haziq.jamil@gmail.com>'

+  New submission

+  Possibly mis-spelled words in DESCRIPTION:
+    Bergsma (8:101)
+    Wicher (8:94)
+    iprior (8:834)
+    lm (8:671)

+  The Title field should be in title case, current version then in title case:
+  'Linear Regression using I-priors'
+  'Linear Regression using I-Priors'